 t Edward’s puts the academic, physical, mental and emotional wellbeing of our pupils at the heart of everything that we do.
 We are committed to helping young people to flourish, enabling them to fulfil their potential and become healthy and happy adults.
 Pupils have access to a wide range of support within the school’s pastoral care structures, and they participate in Personal, Social, and Health Education (PSHE) in each year of their education.

 The primary aim of PSHE at St Edward’s is to equip pupils with the necessary decision making and reflective skills to enable them to lead fulfilling and healthy lives.
 It is the policy of the PSHE Department that a coaching style is adopted which allow pupils to reflect on their own values and decisions in a safe and structured environment.
 Pupils are reminded, in line with school safeguarding policies, about the support and help available to them throughout their time at the School.

-In order to ensure an holistic approach to PSHE, the Head of Pupil Wellbeing (Beth Steer) works closely with the house teams, The North Wall Theatre and the Health Centre, in order to ensure that pupils have a range of resources and support systems available to them, both inside and outside of the classroom.
+In order to ensure an holistic approach to PSHE, the Head of Pupil Wellbeing (Debra Clayphan) works closely with the House teams, The North Wall Theatre and the Health Centre, in order to ensure that pupils have a range of resources and support systems available to them, both inside and outside of the classroom.

 Click on the menus below to read more information about the tailored PSHE courses for the Lower School and the Sixth Form.

 PSHE is timetabled for all pupils in Shells, Fourth and Fifth Forms (Years 9, 10 and 11) with one lesson per cycle.

 Based on the guidelines published by the PSHE Association, the School follows a spiral curriculum in which the following themes are addressed each year, focussing on relevant and age appropriate issues and material: